 Susan Abraham lives in Needham with her husband, Andrew, and their two children, Barrie and Brayden.
 She is a graduate of Tufts University and earned her Master’s of Business Administration from Boston University.
 Susan is a member of Beta Gamma Sigma, a national honor society for students of business and management.
 Her areas of expertise include business strategy, product development and management, and large-scale project launches.
 She is a member of CJP’s Women’s Philanthropy and an AIPAC club member.
-At JF&CS, she is a member of the Center for Basic Needs Assistance Advisory Committee and the Finance Committee.
+At JF&CS, she is a member of the Center for Basic Needs Assistance Advisory Committee, the Development Committee, and the Finance Committee.
 Susan leads product and go-to-market strategy for the Wealth Management business at Fidelity Investments and is a member of their women’s leadership group.
 Susan and Andrew are active members of Temple Aliyah in Needham.
 In her free time, Susan enjoys tennis, running, decorating, and spending time with her children.

 Matthew Appelstein and his wife, Judi, reside in Needham and they have two married daughters, Jamie and Melissa.
 Both girls reside in Brooklyn, NY.
 They also have a granddaughter, Ella Paige Nolan.
 Matt is a graduate of UMass Amherst, where he majored in accounting.
 He also holds CFA and CPA degrees.
 Matt manages the Americas for Eastspring Investments, an investment management firm headquartered out of Singapore.
 He has spent over 25 years in the investments industry.
 Matt is on the Finance committee at CJP and a board member for a new healthcare startup.
 At JF&CS, Matt serves on the Finance Committee.
 His leisure pursuits include golf, wine, investing, and spending time with his family.